 8. I am trying to build a positive online community, which is almost an oxymoron in today’s polarized society.
 If you don’t already follow my on social media, then come join in the fun.

 9. I love to talk and I could talk about weight stigma all day.
-I am hoping one day someone will want to pay me to do it, but until then I host an Insta Live every Friday at 5pm UK time.
+I am hoping one day someone will want to pay me to do it, but even if they don’t, it’s unlikely I will ever shut up.

 10. I am many things.
-I am a woman.
+I am transgender.
 I am proudly queer.
 I am an ethnic minority.
 I am private school educated and therefore extremely privileged.
 I am a doctor.
-I am a wife and mother.
+I am a spouse and a parent.
 And I am fat.